conp-pcno-training/SDC-LOSSLESS-QC/_episodes/01-preparing_for_QC.md

 1. Open MATLAB (2014b or later).

-2. Navigate to the pipeline root directory (in this tutorial, that will be the face_13 folder).
+2. Navigate to the pipeline root directory (in this tutorial, that will be the Face_13 folder).

 3. In the MATLAB Command Window, set the path for eeglab and its plugins, and open eeglab:

     ```matlab
-    >> addpath code
+    >> addpath derivatives/BIDS-Lossless-EEG/code/install
     >> lossless_path
     >> eeglab
     ```